-One reason, I think, I’ve always been able to work hard for my businesses is because I’ve always shared them with partners, including my brother.
+One reason I’ve always been able to work hard for my businesses is because I’ve always shared them with partners, including my brother.
 The burden of success didn’t just fall on me.
 Others shared in the passion, the glory, and, most importantly of all, the hard work.

-A lot of people work very hard at something for awhile, then they burn out quickly.
+A lot of people work very hard at something, then burn out quickly.
 They have no one to share the load, bounce ideas off of, or just simply to make work a little more social and fun.
 If you’re having trouble getting excited about work, then do it with a friend or someone you at least like.
 You’d be surprised how much difference it will make.

 Increase Work Ethic